Group of death: Debates and definitions

-Lack of consensus about which is the group of death can fuel debates among fans and journalists.
+Lack of consensus about on the definition has historically fueled debates among fans and journalists.
 In the 2002 World Cup, The Guardian called Group F (Sweden, England, Argentina and Nigeria) "the group of death" and Group E (Germany, the Republic of Ireland, Cameroon and Saudi Arabia) "the other Group of Death".
 South Koreans called Group D (South Korea, United States, Portugal and Poland) the "Real Group of Death".
 In the 2006 World Cup, both Group C (Argentina, the Netherlands, Ivory Coast and Serbia and Montenegro) and Group E (Italy, Ghana, Czech Republic and the United States) were nominated as "group of death".
 In the 2014 World Cup, three groups were acknowledged in the media as "group of death": Group B (Spain, the Netherlands, Chile, Australia), Group D (Uruguay, Costa Rica, England and Italy), and Group G (Germany, Portugal, Ghana and the United States); Group G was considered especially difficult in the U.S., as they had been eliminated by its "weakest" team, Ghana, in each of the past two tournaments.
 In the 2018 World Cup, there were three groups that were considered groups of death: Group E (Brazil, Costa Rica, Serbia and Switzerland), Group F (reigning champions Germany, Mexico, South Korea and Sweden) and Group D (Argentina, Croatia, Nigeria and Iceland).
 In UEFA Euro 2020, Group F – the only group with three top-fifteen teams in the FIFA World Rankings as of the draw date: #2 France, #7 Portugal and #15 Germany, along with #52 Hungary – was considered the group of death.
 Despite France, Germany, and Portugal all progressing, Group F was the only group not to contain any teams in the quarterfinals, with Portugal losing 1–0 to Belgium, France losing to Switzerland on penalties after a 3–3 draw, and Germany losing 2–0 to England.
+In the UEFA Euro 2024, its Group B was dubbed as the Group of Death as it contains the bottom of the top 10 of the FIFA Rankings as of the draw date— #8 Spain, #9 Croatia, and #10 Italy, who were also the defending champions of the tournament.
+They were joined by #66 Albania.

-The UEFA Champions League has had its fair share of groups of death: highlights include Group H in the 2017-18 edition (Real Madrid, Tottenham Hotspur, Borussia Dortmund and APOEL), Group C in the 2018-19 edition (Paris Saint-Germain, Liverpool, Napoli and Red Star Belgrade), Group F in the 2019-20 edition (SK Slavia Prague, Inter Milan, Borussia Dortmund, and FC Barcelona) and Group C in the 2022-23 edition (Bayern Munich, FC Barcelona, Inter Milan and Viktoria Plzeň).
+The UEFA Champions League has had its fair share of groups of death: highlights include Group D in the 2012-13 edition (Real Madrid, Manchester City, Ajax Amsterdam, Borussia Dortmund), Group H in the 2017–18 edition (Real Madrid, Tottenham Hotspur, Borussia Dortmund and APOEL), Group C in the 2018–19 edition (Paris Saint-Germain, Liverpool, Napoli and Red Star Belgrade), Group F in the 2019–20 edition (SK Slavia Prague, Inter Milan, Borussia Dortmund, and FC Barcelona), Group C in the 2022–23 edition (Bayern Munich, FC Barcelona, Inter Milan and Viktoria Plzeň) and Group F in the 2023–24 edition (Paris Saint-Germain, Borussia Dortmund, AC Milan and Newcastle United).